 Inpatient vs. Outpatient Opioid Rehab Programs

-Partial hospitalization programs (also known as PHPs or “day programs”), intensive outpatient programs (IOPs) or facilities, and other outpatient substance abuse programs provide treatment for a portion of time during the day or evening.
-The time commitment will be variable from program to program, but patients return home at the end of each day.
+Partial hospitalization programs (also known as PHPs or “day programs”), intensive outpatient programs (IOPs), and other outpatient substance abuse programs provide treatment for a portion of time during the day or evening.
+The time commitment will be variable from program to program, but patients return home at the end of each day.9-11

-What Happens During Opioid Rehab?
+What Happens During Opioid Addiction Treatment?

 How Long Does Opioid Rehab Last?